anupratheepa/anupratheepa/README.md

 projects using popular deep learning frameworks like TensorFlow and PyTorch.

 🔧 Tools & Technologies:

-💻 Python | R | MATLAB
+💻 Python
-📊 Pandas | NumPy | SciPy
+📊 Pandas | NumPy | Seaborn
-📈 Scikit-learn | TensorFlow | PyTorch
+📈 Scikit-learn
-📊 Tableau | Power BI
+📊 Tableau
-📚 Git | GitHub

 📝 Projects:

 Here you will find a collection of my data analysis and machine learning projects.
 From exploratory data analysis to predictive modeling, each project represents my dedication to practical problem-solving and my enthusiasm for continuous learning.

 🌟 Let's Connect:

 I'm excited to collaborate, learn, and contribute to the exciting field of machine learning.
 Feel free to reach out to me via email or connect with me on LinkedIn.
 Let's create a brighter and more intelligent future together!

-✉️ Email: [Your Email Address]
+✉️ Email: spratheepa212@gmail.com
-🔗 LinkedIn: [Your LinkedIn Profile URL]
+🔗 LinkedIn: www.linkedin.com/in/pratheepa-s-5b48b2205)

 Thank you for visiting my profile!
 Happy coding! 🚀